1988 Holiday Bowl: Game summary

+Statistics

 Running back Barry Sanders scored on a 33-yard touchdown run for Oklahoma State, as they took a 7–0 lead.
 He would finish the game with 222 yards rushing and 5 touchdowns.
 Wyoming answered when quarterback Randy Welniak scored on a 4-yard touchdown run tying the game at 7.
 That ended the 1st quarter of play.
 Sanders scored on a 2-yard touchdown run, giving Oklahoma State a 14–7 lead.
 Cary Blanchard kicked a 33-yard field goal giving OSU a 17-7 halftime lead.

 In the third quarter, Mike Gundy fired a 12-yard touchdown pass to wide receiver Brent Parker, increasing OSU's lead to 24–7.
-Randy Welniak's 4-yard touchdown run cut the lead to 24–14.
+Welniak's 4-yard touchdown run cut the lead to 24–14.
 Sanders erupted for touchdown runs of 67, 1, and 10 yards as OSU took a 45–14 lead.

 In the fourth quarter, Blanchard kicked a 19-yard field goal to make it 48–14.
 Mike Gundy's 25-yard pass to Hart Lee Dykes made it 55–14.
 A 5-yard rushing touchdown by backup quarterback Chris Smith made the final score Oklahoma State 62, Wyoming 14.